-There are no subrecipients currently operating exclusive school bus service.
-There are no subrecipients operating school tripper service.
-The Federal Certifications and Assurances for FTA grants require the subrecipient to certify compliance with each annual sub-grant agreement.
+To ensure there are no sub recipients currently operating exclusive school bus service or operating school tripper service in the project area.
+The Federal Certifications and Assurances for FTA grants require the sub recipient to certify compliance with each annual sub-grant agreement.